Brownfield (software development): Addressing environmental complexity

 As a result, an increasing proportion of the effort of developing new business capabilities is spent on understanding and integrating with the existing complex system and business landscape rather than delivering value.
-It has been observed that up to 75% of overall project effort is now spent on software integration and migration rather than new functionality.

 The IT industry as a whole has a poor success rate at delivering such large scale change for its clients.
 The CHAOS survey from the Standish Group has tracked an overall improvement in IT project delivery success over the last twenty years, but even in 2006 large IT projects still failed more often than succeeded.
 Engineering changes and in such environments has many parallels with the concerns of the construction industry in redeveloping industrial or contaminated sites.
 They are full of hazards, unexpected complexities and tend to be risky and expensive to redevelop.
-The accumulated complexity of IT environments has made them “Brownfield” sites.
+The accumulated complexity of IT environments has made them "Brownfield" sites.

 It is not the complexity of the new function or any new system characteristics that are the root of large project failures – it is our understanding and communication of the overall requirement (as identified in The Mythical Man Month).
 To succeed, the requirements need to include a precise and thorough understanding of the constraints of the existing business and IT.
-Current “Greenfield” tooling and methods use early, informal and often imprecise abstractions that essentially ignore such complexity.
+Current "Greenfield" tooling and methods use early, informal and often imprecise abstractions that essentially ignore such complexity.
 Early, poorly informed abstractions are usually wrong and are often detected late in construction, resulting in delays, expensive rework and even failed developments.
 A Brownfield-oriented approach embraces existing complexity, and is used to reliably accelerate the overall solution engineering process, including enabling phased, incremental change wherever possible.

 Brownfield takes the standard OMG model/pattern-driven approach and turns it on its head.
 Rather than taking the conventional approach of starting with a Conceptual model and driving down to Platform Specific Models and code generation, Brownfield starts by harvesting code and other existing artifacts and uses patterns to formally abstract upwards towards the Architecture and Business tier.

 Standard Greenfield techniques are then used in combination to define the preferred business target.
-This “meet in the middle” technique is familiar from other development methods, but the extensive use of formal abstraction and the use of patterns for both discovery and generation is novel.
+This "meet in the middle" technique is familiar from other development methods, but the extensive use of formal abstraction and the use of patterns for both discovery and generation is novel.